If you’d like to make your WordPress site faster, you should add expires headers to your website.

 Each website contains some static files which are not updated too often.
 Some HTML, JS, and CSS files are the best examples of them.

-But what does it mean for you as a user of the Internet?
+But what does it mean for you as the user of the Internet?

 It means that if your web browser requests these types of files today, it doesn’t have to (and even shouldn’t) download them again if you visit the same page within the next few days or weeks.

 Those files should be just loaded from your web browser’s cache memory.

 So what are the expires headers?